 Isn’t this targeting of the highest level?

-If you really want to reach the right audience, you should definitely consider leveraging these kinds of platforms.
+If you really want to reach the right audience, you should definitely consider to invest in digital transformation tools such as intent monitoring platforms.

-And if your digital advertising campaigns don’t involve these, your digital advertising definitely needs a transformation.
+And if your digital advertising campaigns don’t involve these, your online advertising definitely needs a digital transformation roadmap to target and reach the right audience.

 The success of your campaigns are largely determined by how well you target your audience and how much your ad is aligned with your audience’s intent.
 Here are our recommendations on how to leverage the targeting features of ad platforms.